India US interim trade pact 'Farmers safe, country developed': Piyush Goyal says India's agri exports to go up - BusinessToday

 Dairy products such as milk (liquid, powder, condensed, etc.), cream, yoghurt, buttermilk, butter, ghee, cheese (mozzarella, blue vend, grated, powdered), butter oil, paneer, whey products, etc., would also not be imported from the US.

-Vegetables, fruits farmers also get protective shield
+Vegetables, fruits farmers also get a protective shield

-Vegetables such as potatoes, peas, beans, pumpkins, squash and gourds, snake gourd, green pepper, okra (bhindi), coccinia (kundru), mixed frozen vegetables, cucumber, gherkins, mushrooms (Genus Agaricus), and mixed packed vegetables would also not be imported.
+Vegetables such as potatoes, peas, beans, pumpkins, squash, gourds, snake gourd, green pepper, okra (bhindi), coccinia (kundru), mixed frozen vegetables, cucumber, gherkins, mushrooms (Genus Agaricus), leguminous vegetables (shelled or unshelled), mixed frozen vegetables and assorted canned vegetables would also not be imported.

-These also include dehydrated garlic powder/flakes, dried garlic, kabuli chana, and sweet potatoes.
+These also include dehydrated garlic powder/flakes, dried garlic, kabuli chana, and sweet potatoes, with no concessions granted.

 Citrus fruits, including oranges, mandarins (including tangarines and satsumas), clementines, citrus hybrids (wilkings and other similar fruits), grapefruit (including pomelos), lemons and limes and others, will also not be imported from the US.

 Farmers engaged in strawberry farming have also gotten a protective shield.
+Other fruits and fruit-based products that have been protected include fresh bananas, other banana products, dried mango slices, mango pulp, mango slices in brine, and other mango products.

+Dried fruits including prunes, dried apples, dried tamarind, singhoda (water chestnut); preserved fruits like cherries as well as peels of citrus fruits or melon dried are also exempt, with no concessions granted.

-The spices industry also gets protection
+The spices industry also benefits

-The country's spices industry has also been protected under the Indo-US trade pact.
+The country's spices industry has also been protected under the Indo-US trade pact, with no concessions granted.
 At present, India is the world's largest producer, consumer, and exporter of spices, controlling 40-50 per cent of global trade with exports topping $4.5 billion in FY25.

-Spices including black pepper, cloves, dried green chillies, cinnamon, coriander, asafoetida, ginger, turmeric, carom seeds, fenugreek, coffee pods, cassia, mustard, black mustard seeds, fibre supplement, and other powdered spices.
+Spices including black pepper, celery seeds, cloves, dried green chillies, cinnamon, coriander, asafoetida, ginger, turmeric, carom seeds, fenugreek, coffee pods, cassia, cassia torea, mustard, poppy seeds, mustard seeds, husk, other spice seeds, other powdered spices and mixtures of two or more spices.